Lada Aura

-The Lada Aura is a business sedan manufactured by the Russian company AvtoVAZ, the serial production of which is planned to begin in August–September 2024.
+The Lada Aura is a business sedan manufactured by the Russian company AvtoVAZ, the serial production of which was planned and started to begin in August–September 2024.

 It was first shown on 8 June 2023 at the “Eurasia is Our Home” exhibition, held at the “Sirius” site in Sochi, and on June 15 of the same year, the Lada Aura was presented at the St. Petersburg International Economic Forum.

-Production would have ceased in September 2025 due to sales figures falling well short of forecasts.